rcolepeterson/rcp-nextjs-appengine/README.md

 If App Engine finds a yarn.lock in the application directory, Yarn will be used to perform the npm installation.

 For reasons unknown to me, this did not work.
-I have tested again and have been succesful using yarn.
+I have tested again and have been successful using yarn.
 So who knows.

 It night have to do with the nodejs10 runtime I am targeting in the app.yaml?